TianhongQi-yt/Trojan-Map/README.md

 Tommy Trojan got a part-time job from TrojanEats, for which he needs to pick up and deliver food from local restaurants to various location near the campus.
 Tommy needs to visit a few different location near the campus with certain order, since there are some constraints.
 For example, he must first get the food from the restaurant before arriving at the delivery point.

 The TrojanEats app will have some instructions about these constraints.
 So, Tommy asks you to help him figure out the feasible route!

-Here we will give you a vector of location names that Tommy needs to visit, and also some dependencies between those locations.

 For example,